 - Remove people, plants, and pets from your home.

-- Fumigation crew will arrive within the estimated time frame and will prepare to cover the structure with large tarps and to secure the tarps with long sandbags.
+- The fumigation crew will arrive within the estimated time frame.
+Then start to prepare to cover the structure with large tarps and secure the tarps with long sandbags.

 - The Licensee will meet with the homeowner when possible, review the preparation and property-specific details.
-They will also inspect the interior of the home to verify that it has been properly prepared for fumigation by ensuring that all people, plants, and pets have been removed from the structure and that all food is properly bagged according to the prep sheet.
+They will inspect the interior to verify that it ready for fumigation by ensuring that all people, plants, and pets are out of the structure.
+Also, checking that food is secure in bags according to the prep sheet.

-- We secure the structure with secondary locks on all entryways and warning signs are posted as required.
+- We secure the structure with secondary locks on all entryways and post warning signs as required.

-- Once the interior has been prepared and the exterior processes have been completed, the warning agent is applied and the proper dose of fumigant is released into the structure.
+- Once the crew prepares the interior and they complete the exterior processes, the warning agent is applied.
+They will release the proper dose of fumigant into the structure.
 The tarps contain the fumigant for the specific amount of time to eradicate the drywood termites.